 - Ensure

-is implemented with correct function logic forIsAbilityStateActive
+BP_AbilitySystemInterfaceis implemented with correct function logic forIsAbilityStateActiveandGet Ability System Component.

 - Ensure